 A chimney liner is made to help keep your chimney working safely.
 There is no question that a chimney liner is an addition that is pointless.
 The chimney liner is to protect your existing chimney, as most new chimneys already have one installed, from determination inside the chimney.
 Chimney liners also pull out dangerous gas and combustion materials through your chimney.

 Most older chimneys specifically masonry chimneys, are usually built with a clay liner.
 Although the purpose of the clay liner is the same, they can deteriorate and not hold as long as a steel liner.
 The best way to know you need to take the plunge into a steel liner is if you clean your chimney and remnants of clay come down through your chimney into your fireplace.
 It is suggested that you should replace your clay chimney liner with a steel one as they can be more durable and effective compared to an aged clay liner.

 Chimney liners are more pertinent in either a fireplace insert or masonry chimney.
 This is so because a masonry and prefab fireplace emits the most gas and combustion materials out of your fireplace.
 Many do not consider the chimney liner or even know if one exists in their chimney due to being uninformed or new to the fireplace life.
 We suggest checking to see if you have one or need the liner replaced.

-We offer a broad spectrum of high-quality chimney liners, chimney liner kits, and installation kits needed to do the job quick and easy.
+We offer a broad spectrum of high-quality chimney liners, chimney liner kits, and installation kits needed to do the job quickly and easily.
 Prior to purchasing a chimney liner, you need to do a couple of chores.
 Making sure you do not have an existing liner, checking for a clay liner, and measuring your chimney for the liner.
 We are here for you to help make this job a piece of cake so don't hesitate to call us for help!